dust-tt/dust-n8n-node/README.md

 ## Operations

-- Talk to an Assistant
+- Talk to an Agent
 - Upload a Document

 ## Credentials